New to Dance?

 Parents are encouraged to check their child’s progress with the teacher throughout the course of the year, but receiving written evaluations at the end of the dance year provides the parent and student with feedback regarding the student’s strengths and weaknesses in dance so there is an understanding of what the student needs to focus on in future classes, as well as the areas in which the child excels.
 This feedback provides valuable information so the parent and student understand the class placement recommendation for the upcoming dance year.

-4. What are the “Extras” required throughout the year?
+#4 - What extras are offered throughout the year?

-Our studio knows how valuable your time is.
-We do not require that you volunteer or charge you for time that you can not commit to.
-While we do rely on (and appreciate very much!) parent volunteers during the week of our year-end show, the volunteer work is minimal and not mandatory.
-And since we know how valuable your time is, we show our appreciation with a $15 (junior show) or $25 (senior show) credit towards the following years' registration fee.
+We also know how valuable your time is.
+While we do rely on (and appreciate very much!) parent volunteers during our shows and special events, the volunteer work is minimal and not mandatory.
+And since we know how valuable your time is, we show our appreciation with credit towards the following years' registration fee.